cibi29/Weekly-Status-Update/README.md

 ## Week 3
 * Ran a pretrained German to English OpenNMT model.
 This does not seem viable for the following reasons -
-1. Many of the words encountered at test time are marked as unknown as they haven't been encountered during training time.
+1. Many of the words encountered at test time are marked as unknown as they haven't been encountered during training time.[Sample Output](https://github.com/cibi29/Weekly-Status-Update/blob/master/results.txt)
 2. Translations take approximately 40 minutes for every 750 sentences - (approximately 7000 words).
 3. Training the model again would require huge resources as well as time.
 * Therefore queried Google Translate with German Corpus of Patent Information and obtained the following results -